Grandmaster Masaaki HatsumiSoke

 Young Hatsumi was 7 years old when he first held his father’s wooden sword and took up training in the martial ways.
 That Bokken training blade was made of biwa wood, and his father was very proud of it.
 That was in the late 1930’s and that day became the inspiration of his martial arts life.
 As a young boy growing up he deeply involved himself in training in the martial arts of Japan.
 It was his love and passion.
 He studied everything he could, Judo, Kendo, Karate, Aikido, Okinowan Karate (Zen-Bei Butokukai) and Jukendo (rifle and bayonet combat).
 By the time he was 20 years old he had obtained the rank of 4th degree black belt in Judo.
 In 1951 this was a very high rank and rare for such a young student of the arts.
 This proves his dedication and perseverance since he tested against those much older and bigger than he.
 He found Judo to be sport oriented.

 After the war years he took a break from martial arts for awhile.
 During his late teenage years he trained in western style boxing, continued playing soccer, and worked hard at his academic studies.
 Missing the dojo world of training he so loved and immersed himself into as a youth, he again returned to martial arts.
 He kept looking for something; he was not sure what it was but it seemed to be missing.
 Eventually he found himself at the door step of a man who would change his life and someday renew the world of martial arts, Master Toshigatsu Takamatsu, the last of the true Ninja.
 Master Takamatsu took him under his wing for the last 15 years of his life, taught him the Nine secret traditions and passed them on to him as the sole heir.
 Today these studies have become what we know of as the Bujinkan Dojo.
-Grandmaster Hatsumi has granted Shidoshi Van Donk full permission and authority to represent his Ninjutsu / Budo Taijutsu art outside of Japan.
-Therefore the American Bujinkan Dojo was formed and now offers the teachings of Grandmaster Hatsumi to the general public.
+Grandmaster Hatsumi has granted Shidoshi Richard Van Donk full permission and authority to represent his Ninjutsu / Budo Taijutsu art outside of Japan.
+Therefore with his blessing and encouragement the International Bujinkan Dojo Association was formed and offers the teachings of Grandmaster Hatsumi to the general public.

 Soke Masaaki Hatsumi’s Traditions: